Parameter-Efficient Fine-Tuning of Large Language Models for Unit Test Generation: An Empirical Study: Experimental Results

 \subsubsection{Resilience against catastrophic forgetting}

-The results in the last five columns of \Cref{tab:eval-summary} show the evaluation of various PEFT tuning methods on the Java subset of HumanEval-X after they have been trained on the \textsc{Methods2Test\textsubscript{small}} dataset.
-As expected, we can see from the results that there are some cases of degradation (marked using parentheses in \Cref{tab:eval-summary}) when comparing the results to the baseline.
-This applies to both full fine-tuning and PEFT.
-However, the levels of degradation are, for the most part, trivial.
-We also see several cases, e.g., StarCoder2-15B, where PEFT tuning actually improves the CodeBLEU scores.
-This shows that neither tuning method is very susceptible to catastrophic forgetting, and PEFT methods might pose similarly good transfer learning capabilities to that of full-fine-tuning. \fbox{ \parbox{\columnwidth}{ \textbf{Summary for RQ1}: Full fine-tuning and PEFT methods could improve the syntactic correctness of the generated unit tests.
-PEFT methods could be better choices than full fine-tuning if cost-effectiveness to improve the syntactic correctness of the generated unit tests is a concern.
-Full fine-tuning and LoRA could significantly boost the quality of the generated unit tests measured using CodeBLU, with LoRA even surpassing full fine-tuning in several cases.
+The results in \Cref{tab:eval-summary}(c) show the performance of the baseline and tuned models on a normal code generation task using the Java subset of the HumanEval-X dataset.
+The results show some cases of degradation (marked using parentheses in \Cref{tab:eval-summary}(c)) of code generation when comparing the results of the tuned models with the baseline model.
+This applies both to full fine-tuning and PEFT.
+However, the levels of degradation are, for the most part, trivial and inconsistent.
+The median CodeBLEU scores are: baseline 0.39, fine-tuning 0.40, LoRA: 0.37, (IA)\textsuperscript{3} 0.39, and prompt tuning 0.37.
+The median pass@1 values are: baseline 0.22, fine-tuning 0.21, LoRA 0.20, (IA)\textsuperscript{3} 0.21, and prompt tuning 0.20.
+In several cases, e.g. StarCoder2-15B, PEFT tuning actually improves the CodeBLEU scores and pass@1 value.
+This shows that tuning methods are mostly resilient against catastrophic forgetting, and PEFT methods exhibit transfer learning capabilities comparable to those achieved through full fine-tuning.

+\fbox{ \parbox{\columnwidth}{ \textbf{Summary for RQ1}: PEFT could be a better choice than full fine-tuning if cost-effectiveness to improve the syntactic correctness of the generated unit tests is a concern.
+LoRA can generate test cases as good as full fine-tuning, with consistently better mutation score.
+The tuned models may generate fewer executable test cases than baseline models, although the executable ones are better at test coverage.
 Further, PEFT methods are mostly resilient against catastrophic forgetting. } }